pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 without it.
-For the sake of avoiding yet another sidecar, the proposal is to extend the external-provisioner such that it can be deployed alongside a CSI node service on each node and then just handles CSIDriverCapacity creation and updating.
+For the sake of avoiding yet another sidecar, the proposal is to extend the external-provisioner such that it can be deployed alongside a CSI node service on each node and then just handles `CSIStorageInfo` creation and updating.
 This leads to different mode of operations:

 #### Only inline ephemeral volumes

-In this mode, multiple different external-provisioner instances run in the cluster and collaboratively need to update CSIDriverCapacity.
+In this mode, multiple different external-provisioner instances run in the cluster and collaboratively need to update `CSIStorageInfo`.
 CSICapacity just has one entry with the empty storage class name.
-Each external-provisioner is responsible for one CSITopologyCapacity entry with a node selector that matches the node name.
+Each external-provisioner is responsible for one `CSIStorageClassInfo` entry with a node selector that matches the node name.

 A CSI driver using this mode has to implement the CSI controller